 Ocho Rios, Jamaica

 There are Dunn’s River Falls to visit, but I'm told there isn't much water there and they're crowded, full of tourists slipping over.
 The USP is the scramble up them.
 And I'm tired of the masses and the massive cruise ship organisation involved in arranging excursions, So, I've chosen to wander on my own this time.
-Before we landed in Jamaica the on-board entertainers made us practise saying 'Ya man'.
+Before we landed in Jamaica the on-board entertainers made us practise saying 'Yeah man'.
 On land it is more a case of 'Naw man'.
 The whole time I'm walking I'm offered grass or I'm tapped up for education or hospital fees.
-Otherwise, it's a beautiful lush island, with great beaches, but the snorkelling is mediocre.
+Otherwise, it's a beautiful lush destination, with great beaches, but the snorkelling is mediocre.
 Cayman in reverse.

 Back to Florida.